nartov-k/projects/README.md

 - Similar structure as Project 1.

 ## How to Use
-- Instructions on how to install any necessary libraries and run the Notebooks.

-## Visualizations
-- Screenshots or links to visualizations created in the projects.
+- To run the notebooks, you will need Jupyter Notebook software.
+To install Jupyter, you can use Python's package manager, pip.
+First, ensure that you have Python installed on your computer.
+Then, open your command line or terminal and run the following command: `pip install notebook`.
+This command will install Jupyter Notebook.
+After installation, you can start Jupyter Notebook by running `jupyter notebook` in your terminal.
+This will open the Jupyter Notebook interface in your default web browser, where you can run the notebooks.

 ## Contact
-Feel free to contact me at [email] for any questions or collaboration opportunities.
+Feel free to contact me at **nartovk@umich.edu** for any questions or collaboration opportunities.

-## License
-This work is licensed under [license name].